MCA Cross Border Advisors Inc.

 When considering moving from Canada to the U.S. or as an American in Canada, individuals may be overwhelmed by issues with respect to laws and regulations on both sides of the border, potential tax impacts and seemingly endless roadblocks.
 Questions about RRSPs, 401Ks, how to get health insurance in the U.S. and how to avoid double taxation, can leave one confused and without answers.
 More importantly, figuring out timing issues and how all the elements fit together can be daunting.

-MCA Financial Planning Inc. develops a road map to help Canadians and Americans in Canada achieve their goals in the areas of taxation, estate planning, retirement, health coverage & insurance, investment management, and immigration.
+MCA Cross Border Advisors Inc. develops a road map to help Canadians moving to the U.S. and Americans in Canada achieve their goals in the areas of taxation, estate planning, retirement, health coverage & insurance, investment planning, and immigration.
 Our cross border financial planning process creates the path from one country to the other, allowing clients to take advantage of opportunities and avoid costly mistakes.

 Common concerns facing clients:

 - Am I eligible for a visa/green card?